 Open shelves, cabinets and bookcases in a living room, bedroom or home office can become one of the most decorative elements in a room.

 Instead of focusing on what to place in open shelves or bookcases, think about how adding a colorful or patterned backdrop to the back of the shelves can make the items in front of it look even better.
+O love how the backdrop highlights some of my favorite cookbooks.

 I make my shelf backdrops using corrugated cardboard or dollar store foam boards and choose what I wrap them with depending on the color scheme of the room.